Growing Up (9), a true kind of short love story - Epilogue

 ABBA, I have a dream

-After I moved out of the apartment, my father received a letter from the government stating he was no longer eligible to live in the social housing.
-He was instructed to renovate the apartment for the next family, which meant he had to move out.
-One of his girlfriends had just inherited a house from her father, offering my father a chance for a fresh start.
-Initially enthusiastic about being an active part of the household, he soon reverted to his old habits of alcoholism, laziness, and poor hygiene, deteriorating visibly before my eyes.
-His black hair turned gray overnight, and his skin took on a dark yellow hue.
-His third wife passed away a few weeks before him, and he died at the relatively young age of 68, alone after having destroyed three marriages and fathered six children that I know of!
+One of his girlfriends had recently inherited a house from her father, giving my father an opportunity for a new beginning.
+At first, he was eager to contribute actively to the household, but he quickly fell back into his old patterns of alcoholism, laziness, and neglecting his hygiene.
+He visibly declined right before my eyes with each of my irregular visits.
+His black hair turned gray almost overnight, and his skin developed a dark yellow tint while his fingers turned blue.
+His third wife died a few weeks before he did, and he passed away at the relatively young age of 68, alone after having ruined three marriages and fathered six children that I have known of!

-After his death, I encouraged my three sisters to do the same as me, but too much damage was done.
-All of them refused to pay their share of the gravestone as a final chance of reconciliation not only for themselves but for their own families.
-But they chose not to have anything to do with him.
+After his death, I encouraged my three sisters to work on forgiveness like me, but too much damage was done.
+All of them refused to pay their share of the gravestone as a final chance of reconciliation not only for themselves but for their own families and the next generation.
+But they chose rather not to have anything to do with him.
 I faced anger and insults for even calling, which destroyed the last straw of the relationship between us children.
 By paying for this gravestone, I found inner peace and a lot of strength to move forward without anger and hate.
-In my prayers, I thanked God that He let me see or realize and that He was with me the whole time.
+In my prayers, I thanked God that He let me see and realize, and I discovered that He was with me the whole time.

 A new chapter in my life

-The new apartment I relocated to was actually not far away from my home with my parents.
-It was in the basement of a single-family house, my rent contributed to covering a portion of their mortgage.
-Since it was furnished, I managed to save some money.
+The new apartment I moved to was actually close to my parents' home.
+It was located in the basement of a single-family house, and my rent helped cover a part of their mortgage.
+As it was furnished, I was able to save some money.

 After living there for six months, I received my draft notice from the German Army for military service starting in January 1995.
 Wanting to travel one month before, I quit my job at the Volkswagen/Audi/Porsche dealer and enjoyed some sunshine in Thailand.

-Over the next 15 months, I not only learned to maintain my equipment, manage my firearm, and defend my country as a German soldier, but I also met some other remarkable young men.
-I would say that I gained a lot of knowledge and experienced significant personal growth during this time in my life.
+Over the next 15 months, I not only learned to maintain my equipment, manage my gun as defense of my country as a German soldier.
+I met some other remarkable young men, showing me that there is very different world out there.
+Many people call it a waste of time but for me I gained a lot of knowledge and experienced a significant personal growth during this time in my life.

 Following my 15 months service, I worked in different jobs to save money for traveling.
 However, things didn't unfold as expected, leading me back to Germany where I relocated to Mannheim to live with my older sister.
 I found employment as a typist for the US Army and traveled once more to the Far East.
 After spending time in Thailand, Burma, and Hong Kong, my funds dwindled, and I visited my final destination, Taiwan.
 On Orchid Island, I met a very kind and intriguing young woman.